yachielab/QUEEN/CLI_usage.md

                         Input file with FASTA or GenBank format.
 The file type is estimated based on the file extension.
 			The value on stdin can also be used as a input.
   --output OUTPUT, -o OUTPUT
+  --separation SEPARATION, -sep SEPARATION
+                        String to separate values of each line.
+If the value is not given, space(s) to generate a well-formatted table is used as separators.
 Output file.
 The file type is estimated based on the file extension.
+			If you specified "gbk" or "genbank" as this value.
+The genbank files holding the sequence regions of each querid feature will be returned.
   --positions POSITIONS [POSITIONS ...], -pos POSITIONS [POSITIONS ...]
                         List of cut positions.
 A cut position should be provided by `int`.
 			For generating sticy-ends, please use the QUEEN functions as python commands instead of this CLI.